 Most of our pumps will self-prime - check data sheets for individual characteristics.

 Most of our units will run happily to 80°C (176 °F), some up to 120 °C (248 °F).
 This is dependent on which model is selected.
-Beyond that there may be a need for special consideration of magnets, clearances, motor bearings etc...
-Consult factory for higher temperature applications.
+Beyond that there may be a need for special consideration of magnets, clearances, motor bearings, etc...
+Consult the factory for higher-temperature applications.

 Noise can be a key indicator of a poor pumping system.
 Excessive noise - particularly on the inlet side - can suggest issues such as cavitation which can dramatically affect efficiency and life.
 Other indicators are excessive pressure losses through the pipeline, high power consumption by the pump, overheating and vibrations.